onlinecity/gatewayapi-docs/docs/legacy.rst

    Arguments can only be sent as GET Query Params.

-   :query username: account username
+   :query username: credential username
-   :query password: account password
+   :query password: credential password
    :query number: The recipient mobile subscriber number, without country code but including any area code.
 Ie. 87654321
    :query countryCode: The country code of the mobile subscriber, ie. 45
    :query message: The content of the SMS